ObjectModules/deploy/[Mapping]-Merging.md

 * Matching the data is the process
 * Exit point
 ```
 See that this mapping is also a process just the same as other mappings.
-However instead of looking for a kind of a process, this mapping is simply bring all other mapping into the process.
+However instead of looking for a kind of a process, this mapping is simply bring all other mapping into its process.

 Therefore the kind of employment that represent this mapping will also bring _[[the three (3) employments|[Mapping]-Employment#the-three]]_ into its employment task.
 In our concept we call this task _a merging_.